JHUAPL/CodeCut/deepcut-ghidra/README.md

 environments installed, select the correct JRE by setting the `JAVA_HOME` environment variable before building.

-### Python 3
+### Native Python 3
-The deepcut graph based machine learning model needs Python 3 to execute.
-The analyzer calls and external python process to execute the model on a graph representation of the binary.
+The Deepcut graph based machine learning model needs Python 3 to execute (outside of Ghidra).
+The analyzer calls an external Python process to execute the model on a graph representation of the binary.
 There are no GPU requirements since the model converge quickly even running in CPU mode.

 #### Python 3 Path
 By default the analyzer use the command `/usr/local/bin/python3` to